danielnitz/zebra-printing-chrome-extension/README.md

 ## Usage

-Install this extension in your browser.
+Install this extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/ndikjdigobmbieacjcgomahigeiobhbo) in your browser (it's free).

 In your web app you can now directly print to Zebra printers by using [`window.postMessage()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage):